zriyansh/signoz.io/blog/2023-01-23-splunk-alternatives.md

 Let's briefly discuss these use cases:

-- **Log Management**<br></br>
+- **Log Management**
   As a log management tool, it collects and indexes logs from your application.
 This way, you can quickly search, analyze, and visualize log data in real time.
 The major importance of Splunk logs is to enable you to identify patterns, insights, and trends and troubleshoot issues faster.

-- **Security Analysis**<br></br>
+- **Security Analysis**
   Splunk monitors and analyze security-related data.
 This mainly includes analyzing network traffic and system logs to detect and respond to potential security threats.
 This helps organizations meet compliance requirements by providing visibility into security-related data and tracking user activity.

-- **Application Performance**<br></br>
+- **Application Performance**
   Traffic data allows Splunk to monitor the performance of applications.
 Splunk collects traffic, page load times, and user engagement data.
 This allows you to identify performance bottlenecks and improves the user experience where needed.

-- **Network infrastructure monitoring**<br></br>
+- **Network infrastructure monitoring
-Splunk monitors network-related issues such as network traffic, device performance, and availability.
+  S**plunk monitors network-related issues such as network traffic, device performance, and availability.
 This allows you to identify and diagnose issues within your network infrastructure.

 Splunk has many use cases.
 However, there are some situations where you might consider using Splunk alternatives.